flosean/JAFaR/README.md

 # JAFaR (Just Another Fatshark Receiver Module)

+__Please notice that this project is not related to the "Realacc" module sold by some sites (even if they use my source code...) but, if you really like the project, you could consider to press the "donation" button at the end of this page.__

-DIY OpenSource 40ch receiver OSD integrated
+__DIY OpenSource 48ch receiver OSD integrated__

-The aim of the project is to build an opensource 40ch receiver for Fatshark goggles which has to be easy to develop, upgrade and maintain.
+The aim of the project is to build an opensource 48ch receiver for Fatshark goggles which has to be easy to develop, upgrade and maintain.
 And, of course, it must be cheap!
 <p align="center">
 <img src="/docs/diversity_goggles.jpg" width="50%" height="50%" />